Abraham Colles: Life

 Fever Hospital, and subsequently became Consulting Surgeon to the Rotunda, City of Dublin, and Victoria Lying-in Hospitals.
 He was a well-regarded surgeon and was elected as president of the Royal College of Surgeons in Ireland (RCSI) in 1802 at the age of 28 years, subsequently also serving as president in 1830.

 In 1804, he was appointed Professor of Anatomy, Physiology, and Surgery at RCSI.

 In 1811, he wrote an important treatise on surgical anatomy and some terms he introduced have survived in surgical nomenclature until today.
 He is remembered as a skilful surgeon and for his 1814 paper On the Fracture of the Carpal Extremity of the Radius; this injury continues to be known as Colles' fracture.
 This paper, describing distal radial fractures, was far ahead of its time, being published decades before X-rays came into use.
 He also described the membranous layer of subcutaneous tissue of the perineum, which came to be known as Colles' fascia.
 He also extensively studied the inguinal ligament, which is sometimes called Colles' ligament.
 He is regarded as the first surgeon to successfully ligate the subclavian artery.

 In 1837, he wrote "Practical observations on the venereal disease, and on the use of mercury" in which he introduced the hypothesis of maternal immunity of a syphilitic infant when the mother had not shown signs of the disease.
 Colles' principal textbook was the two-volume Lectures on the theory and practice of surgery.
 Colles's writings are important, though not voluminous.
 Some of his papers were collected and edited by his son, Mr. William Colles, and published in the Dublin Journal of Medical Science.
-Selections from the works of Abraham Colles, chiefly relative to the venereal disease and the use of mercury, comprise Volume XOII. of the Library of the New Sydenham Society, published in 1881.
+Selections from the works of Abraham Colles, chiefly relative to the venereal disease and the use of mercury, comprise Volume XCII of the Library of the New Sydenham Society, published in 1881.
 They are edited and annotated by one of the most distinguished Fellows of the RCSI, Mr. Robert M'Donnell.
 Colles's Lectures on Surgery were edited by Simon M'Coy, and published in 1850.
-In tribute to his distinguished career, Professor Colles was awarded a baronetcy in 1839, which he refused.
+In tribute to his distinguished career, Professor Colles was offered a baronetcy in 1839, which he refused.

 Upon his retirement as Professor of Surgery, the Members of RCSI passed a resolution which included " We have also to assure you that it is the unanimous feeling of the College, that the exemplary and efficient manner in which you have filled this chair for thirty-two years, has been a principal cause of the success and consequent high character of the School of Surgery in this country."

 Abraham Colles and died on 16 November 1843, from gout.
 He was buried in Mount Jerome Cemetery, Dublin.